Long-range Meta-path Search on Large-scale Heterogeneous Graphs: Motivation of Long-range Meta-path Search

+SeHGNN~\cite{yang2022simple} employs attention mechanisms to fuse all the target-node-related meta-paths and outperforms the existing HGNNs.
+It has an important observation that models with single-layer structures and long meta-paths outperform those with multi-layers and short meta-paths, indicating the advantages of long-range meta-paths.
+However, because the number of meta-paths increases exponentially with maximum hops, SeHGNN has to use a small maximum hop to save memory and reduce costs.
+For example, The maximum hop is $2$ for large-scale datasets \texttt{OGBN-MAG}~\cite{hu2021ogb}, which is insufficient, as shown in Table~\ref{tab:ogb_max} of the experiments.
+This inspires us to consider whether we can only use effective meta-paths instead of all meta-paths to reduce the consumption of large maximum hops.

-SeHGNN~\cite{yang2022simple} employs attention mechanisms to fuse all the target-node-related meta-paths and outperforms the state-of-the-art HGNNs.
-We analyze the importance of different meta-paths for SeHGNN on two widely-used real-world datasets \texttt{DBLP} and \texttt{ACM} from HGB benchmark~\cite{yang2022simple}, respectively.
+We analyze the importance of different meta-paths for SeHGNN on two widely-used real-world datasets \texttt{DBLP} and \texttt{ACM} from HGB~\cite{lv2021we}.
 All results are the average of $10$ times running with different random initialization.
-We set the maximum hop $l=2$ for ease of illustration.
-Then the target-node-related meta-path sets are $\{$A, AP, APA, APT, APV$\}$ on \texttt{DBLP}, and $\{$P, PA, PC, PP, PAP, PCP, PPA, PPC, PPP$\}$ on \texttt{ACM}.
+As the number of meta-paths exponentially increases with the maximum hop, in exploratory experiments, we set the maximum hop $l=2$ for ease of illustration.
+Then the meta-path sets are $\{$A, AP, APA, APT, APV$\}$ on \texttt{DBLP}, and $\{$P, PA, PC, PP, PAP, PCP, PPA, PPC, PPP$\}$ on \texttt{ACM}.

 In each experiment on \texttt{DBLP}, we remove one meta-path and compare the performance with the result of leveraging the full meta-path set to analyze the importance of the removed meta-path.
-As shown in Table~\ref{tab:conclusion1}, removing either A or AP or APA or APT has little impact on the final performance.
+As shown in Figure~\ref{fig:motivation} (a), removing either A or AP or APA or APT has little impact on the final performance.
 However, removing APV results in severe degradation in performance, demonstrating APV is the critical meta-path on \texttt{DBLP} when $l=2$.
-We further retain APV and remove all other meta-paths, the performance is only slightly degraded compared to the full meta-paths set, indicating that the semantic information of APV dominates the performance on \texttt{DBLP}.
-Consequently, we obtain a finding that a few meta-paths provide major contributions.
-More results of only retaining one of A, AP, APA, and APT are shown in Appendix A.3.

-In each experiment on \texttt{ACM}, we remove a part of the meta-paths to analyze their impact on the final performance.
-Results in Table~\ref{tab:conclusion2} show that the performance of SeHGNN improves after removing a part of meta-paths.
-For example, after removing PC and PCP, the Macro/Micro-F1 scores improve by $0.52\%$, indicating a part of conference information negatively impact paper classification on \texttt{ACM}.
-So we can conclude that some meta-paths have negative impacts on the performance.
+We further retain one meta-path and remove others as shown in Figure~\ref{fig:motivation} (b).
+The performance of utilizing APV is only slightly degraded compared to the full meta-paths set.
+Consequently, we obtain the first observation: \textit{A small number of meta-paths provide major contributions.} In each experiment on \texttt{ACM}, we remove some meta-paths to analyze their impact on the final performance.
+Results in Figure~\ref{fig:motivation} (c) show that the performance of SeHGNN improves after removing a part of meta-paths.
+For example, after removing PC and PCP, the Micro-F1 scores are improved by $0.52\%$.
+So, we can conclude the second observation: \textit{Certain meta-paths can have a negative impact for heterogeneous graphs.}